Git Editor Utility

 There are two implementations:

-Both scripts perform the same core operations and have similar command-line interfaces.
+Both scripts perform identical operations and have the same command-line interfaces.

 Features